mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Most of the actions undertaken by characters do not require a skill check.
-A player does not have to roll Athletics to run through a forest, or roll Computers to access information from his ship’s library.
+A player does not have to roll Athletics to run through a forest, or roll Computers to access information from his ship's library.
 Some actions will require the character to have a particular skill, but will still not require a roll.
 A character with Flyer 0 can fly an air/raft under normal conditions without having to make a roll.